rfwlab/rfw/docs/articles/guide/features.md

 rfw shines when you want tight control over the generated output, prefer writing in Go or need to share code between client and server.
-While the project is experimental, it demonstrates how a simple reactive model can produce interactive interfaces without a large JavaScript framework.
+While the project is in beta, it demonstrates how a simple reactive model can produce interactive interfaces without a large JavaScript framework.
 The main component highlights several core features.